 What actually helps

 Start with the basics: make sure the printer and the laptop are on the same Wi-Fi network.
 Restart both devices.
 If the printer has disappeared from the laptop, remove it from the printer settings and add it again.
 Most wireless printer problems come down to the connection dropping after an update or a router restart.
-If it keeps happening, a USB cable connection is more reliable and perfectly fine for home use.
+If it keeps happening, the dedicated printer help page explains the usual fixes.

 How you can help as a family member or carer